avcorrado/google-keyboard-search/README.md

 ### 🔗 From Firefox Add-ons Store (Recommended)

-You can download and install the extension directly from the [Firefox Add-ons store](https://addons.mozilla.org/firefox/addon/quick-google-search/) *(coming soon)*.
+You can download and install the extension directly from the [Firefox Add-ons store](https://addons.mozilla.org/en-US/firefox/addon/google-keyboard-search/)

 ### 🧪 Developer Installation (Temporary)